Be careful what you wish for

 After many, many phonecalls the insurer approved my claim.
 I had an appointment with a kidney specialist who examined me and recommended a CT scan.
 CT scanner are so expensive they travels from hospital to hospital in a big radiative truck.
 Taking my clothes off in a tiny, airline like bathroom I put on a hospital robe and lay down on the plank.
 The nurse hooked up a catheter in my hand and retreated behind a shielded compartment.
 The CT scanner slid over me like a big donut as distant voices instructed me to breath in and out.
 Then they injected me with radiation.
 It felt like hot lead sliding into my arm a warm feeling like slipping into a hot bath but my mouth tasted like copper and blood..

-Afterwards the nurses who had been so friendly beforehand didn’t meet my eyes.
+Afterwards the nurses who had been so friendly and chatty beforehand didn’t meet my eyes.
 ‘Did you see anything?’
-I asked
+I asked.

 ‘The doctor will give your results.’ she said.